430058Mauger1/Unit-15-Assignment-2/docs/README.md

 Mitchell provided feedback indicating that the job positions were not easily discernible, which contradicts the requirements set by my client.
 To address this issue, I enclosed the job positions with an h1 tag and applied black styling to enhance their visibility.

-Nojus has said that there is no place to upload your cv to the website.
-In response to this I have added a place to upload files to the form using Bootstrap.
+Nojus has said that there is no place to upload your CV to the website.
+In response to this, I have added a place to upload files to the form using Bootstrap.
 I also agree that the gender selection and submit buttons are hard to see so in response I have changed their colours to #092833 and #193C4A.

 ## Optimisations